jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/sla/response.md

 - Office hours correspond to twelve-hour business days, as follows:
   7 AM - 7 PM (GMT-5).
-- The reattacks to be considered will be those that had their vulnerability closed.
+- Only reattacks on vulnerabilities reported as closed.